Possible Trump VP pick gave us his 3rd different answer on abortion in 2 days

 “His pro-abortion position is unacceptable and would undermine the pro-life policy commitments that Mr. Trump has made throughout the campaign,” Marjorie Dannenfelser, president of the Susan B. Anthony List, said in a statement.

-On Monday’s edition of “Fox & Friends,” Flynn said that he is a “pro-life Democrat” and added that he believes that “the law should be changed.”
+On Monday’s edition of “Fox & Friends,” Flynn said he is a “pro-life Democrat” and added that he believes “the law should be changed.”

 “This pro-choice issue is a legal issue that should be decided by the courts,” he said.
 “I believe in law.
 If people want to change the law, they should vote so that we can appoint pro-life judges.
 I believe the law should be changed.”